-- advise the Chairman of his absence in advance - complete any reports for which he is responsible, and forward them to the Chairman and Secretary in advance of the meeting so that the work of the Study Committee will not be impeded - arrange for a replacement expert from his National Committee to attend on his behalf.
+- advise the Chair of his/her absence in advance - complete any reports for which he is responsible, and forward them to the Chair and Secretary in advance of the meeting so that the work of the Study Committee will not be impeded - arrange for a replacement expert from his/her National Committee to attend on his/her behalf.

-If a member misses two consecutive meetings the Chairman will consider recommending that his term of office be curtailed.
+If a member misses two consecutive meetings the Chair will consider recommending that his/her term of office be curtailed.
 (See 5.3.)